 - Glide path: The changing mix of stocks, bonds and cash equivalents becomes more conservative over time.

-- Time horizon: Pick a target date that matches the year you want to retire.
+- Time horizon: Pick a target date that matches the year you will need the funds.

-- Risk tolerance: Generally, your tolerance to risk lowers as you get closer to retirement.
+- Risk tolerance: Generally, your tolerance to risk lowers as you get closer to the target date.

 What to consider

 - Is the fund actively or passively managed?

 - Is there a focus on domestic or international exposure?